claudiu210/bare-metal-provisioning-module-for-whmcs/README.md

 ###### All you need to get started is to have the Bare Metal module installed on your WHMCS, A http://my.hivelocity.net account, and a credit card on file to order servers.
 ##### This currently only works with the Six template.
 ##### Upload:
-We reccomend uploading the zip file provided directly to the server "bare-metal-provisioning-module-for-whmcs-master.zip" extract it, the resulting extraction has two folders under "bare-metal-provisioning-module-for-whmcs-master/modules/", "addons" and "servers".
+We recommend uploading the "bare-metal-provisioning-module-for-whmcs-master.zip" file using your preferred method (scp, sftp, ftp, via cPanel file manager, etc...) directly to the server, extract it, the resulting extraction has two folders under "bare-metal-provisioning-module-for-whmcs-master/modules/", "addons" and "servers".
 #### 1. Module Installation
 1. Move the contents of "addons" folder to the path of /whmcs/ installation folder.
 This depends on where you set your WHMCS path ex. "/var/www/html/whmcs/modules/addons/"
-2. Login to WHMCS go to System settings -> Addon and Active the Hivelocity Pricing Tool Module under Addon Modules.
+2. Login to WHMCS go to System settings -> Addon and activate the Hivelocity Pricing Tool Module under Addon Modules.
 If you would like to recieve emails on price changes click the check box next to "Check if you want to receive an email notification about the price change of Hivelocity"
 #### 2. Server Setup
 Move the contents of "servers" folder to the path of /whmcs/ installation folder.
 This depends on where you set your WHMCS path ex. "/var/www/html/whmcs/modules/servers/"
 1. Next go to System settings -> Servers